-You will find below information about how to get to Rethymno by ferry, where to buy your tickets and information about Rethymno and its port, with many photos.
+Below, you will find information on how to get to Rethymno by ferry, where to buy your tickets and information about Rethymno and its port, along with many photos.

-Ferries to Rethymno in Crete depart from Rafina port in Athens and from several Aegean islands.
+Ferries to Rethymno depart from Rafina port in Athens and from several Aegean islands.
 The ferry trip to Rethymno lasts for 4-14 hours, depending on where you depart from.
-The cost of a ferry ticket to Rethymno is approximately '35' 'EUR' (35 Euros) for a standard seat.
-Rethymno is also directly connected by ferry with islands like Santorini, Naxos, Mykonos, Paros, and Ios.
+The cost of a ferry ticket to Rethymno is approximately '35' 'EUR' (35 Euros).
+Rethymno is directly connected by ferry with islands like Santorini, Naxos, Mykonos, Paros, and Ios.

 There are ferry connections between Rafina and Rethymno every week during peak season.
 In the summer, there are frequent ferry connections between Rethymno and many islands of the Aegean Sea.

 During peak season, there are 3 ferry connections between Athens (Rafina) and Rethymno every week.
 Ferries to Rethymno usually depart from Athens at night and arrive at Rethymno the following morning.
 The duration of the ferry trip from Athens to Rethymno is 14 hours and the cost of a ferry ticket is '35' 'EUR' (35 Euros).

 > Book your ferry tickets from Athens (Rafina) to Rethymno